Virginia Institute of Marine Science

 This project was funded in part by the Virginia Coastal Zone Management Program at the Department of Environmental Quality through Grant # NA08NOS4190466, Task 11.03 of the United States Department of Commerce, National Oceanic and Atmospheric Administration, under the Coastal Zone Management Act of 1972, as amended.

 Center for Coastal Resources Management, Virginia Institute of Marine Science.
 (2010) Estuarine Blue Infrastructure: Final Priority Conservation Areas for Chesapeake Bay and its Tidal Tributaries and Back Bay – Version 2.0 (Revised 09/2010).
-Virginia Institute of Marine Science, College of William and Mary. http://dx.doi.org/doi:10.21220/m2-x7ay-ej54
+Virginia Institute of Marine Science, William & Mary. http://dx.doi.org/doi:10.21220/m2-x7ay-ej54